sara-nl/griddocs/source/Pages/FAQ.rst

 How can I renew my certificate?
 ===============================

 The personal grid certificates are valid for a year.
 This means that every year you need to renew your personal grid certificate.
-The procedure for renewing your certificate depends on your CA, Digicert or Dutchgrid.
+The procedure for renewing your certificate depends on your CA, either Digicert or Dutchgrid.

 * For *Digicert* grid certificate, you can request a new certificate anytime from the `DigiCert portal`_.
 Follow this guide to :ref:`obtain and install a Digicert grid certificate <digicert>`.